Check your cables

 Retune your channels

-Give it a couple of minutes to retune and check to see if your signal is back to normal.
-You can also manually tune your channels by choosing the Digital Manual Tuning option in the Digital Tuning section.
+Choose Digital Auto Tuning, and then give it a couple of minutes to retune and check to see if your signal is back to normal.

 Restart your TV